-Typically, a working week averages 37 hours over five days, usually covered by collective or contractual agreements and should include a 30-minute rest daily.
-The EU’s Working Time Directive which is applied in Denmark by the Working Environment Act, decrees that the average working week cannot exceed 48 hours (including overtime) averaged over four weeks.
+Typically, a working week average 37 hours over five days, usually covered by collective or contractual agreements and should include a 30-minute rest daily.
+The EU’s Working Time Directive which is applied in Denmark by the Working Environment Act decrees that the average working week cannot exceed 48 hours (including overtime) averaged over four weeks.

 The Act also stipulates that:

-- A minimum 11 hours’ daily rest away from work, with a break for a shift exceeding six hours
+- A minimum of 11 hours daily rest away from work, with a break for a shift exceeding six hours

 - No more than six workdays between two days off